Running the First Optimization

 Comparing Results: Before and After Optimization

 This is the simplest usage of MSO's "multiple configurations" feature: comparing data before and after optimization.
 In this case, we can compare the data by switching back and forth between the Baseline: Listening Positions and Config 1: Listening Positions tabbed graph windows.
 But that is somewhat inconvenient.
 We'd really like to have both the before and after conditions on the same graph.

 Based on our experience going through the Configuration Wizard, it might be tempting to think of graphs as somehow "belonging" to configurations.
 But this is not quite right.
 A graph can have data from many different configurations, as well as displaying imported measurements, which are used either by all configurations, or no configurations at all (if they are the "plot-only" type).

 Let's create a graph for comparing the before and after data.
 Select Graph, New Graph from the main menu.
 This will create the graph and launch the Graph Properties dialog.
 Under Data, select Measurement Groups.
 These are traces representing the listening positions Pos 1, Pos 2 and Pos 3 for the Config 1 and Baseline configurations.
 Select all six traces as shown in the image below.

 Next, choose Format, then Axes.
-For the x-axis, choose minimum and maximum limits of 10 Hz and 200 Hz respectively, as below.
-For the left y-axis, uncheck Autoscale and specify minimum and maximum limits of 35 and 110 respectively as in the figure below.
+For the x-axis, choose minimum and maximum limits of 10 Hz and 200 Hz respectively as below.
+For the left y-axis, uncheck Autoscale, specify minimum and maximum limits of 35 and 110 respectively, then uncheck the Auto dB/div checkbox and keep the default value of 5 for the dB/div value.
+The result is shown in the figure below.

 Click OK.
 This creates a new graph with the auto-generated name of Graph 3.
 Rename it as we did earlier, by selecting Graph 3 in the Data View, pressing F2, and entering the name Before and After.
 The graph now looks like the figure below.